Applying for a Grant

 - Entitlements: Entitlement amounts for TEA's largest active formula-grant programs

-- Important Dates: A quick look at current key application dates for ESSA, Special Education (Federal and State), and Perkins
+- Important Dates for Federal Grants: A quick look at current key application dates for ESSA, Special Education (Federal and State), and Perkins

 Grantees must comply with all RFA requirements to ensure that grant funds are expended in accordance with the defined purpose and goals of the grant program.
 Applicants are responsible for meeting all listed deadlines.